proxy-wasm/proxy-wasm-go-sdk/README.md

 ## Project Status

 This SDK is based off of github.com/tetratelabs/proxy-wasm-go-sdk; however, it is effectively a new SDK targeting a completely different toolchain.
-It relies on the not-yet-released Go 1.24 and hasn't seen extensive prod testing by end-users.
-This SDK is an alpha product.
+This SDK relies on the new WASI Reactors support in Go 1.24.
+It's been tested and used in production by customers on Google Cloud Platform's Service Extensions platform, so give it a whirl!

 ## Getting Started